Chart Color Schemes

 Kealba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eight projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Essendon Keilor College - East Keilor Campus, Rosemont Townhomes, M80 Ring Road Upgrade from Sunshine Avenue to Calder Freeway in Keilor East, and Keilor Downs Urban Design Framework.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects likely affecting the area.
+Notable ones are Essendon Keilor College - East Keilor Campus, Rosemont Townhomes, M80 Ring Road Upgrade - Sunshine Avenue to Calder Freeway (Keilor East), and Keilor Downs Urban Design Framework.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.